Find message sticks from your Country

 Download the data

-1. If you’d rather query the data in your own way, go to the homepage of the database itself and click on download in the top right corner.
+1. If you’d rather query the data in your own way, go to the homepage of the database itself and click on the download button in the top right corner.